- Get link

 Within its 118,000 hectares are found ancient evergreen forests, large lakes, rivers and peat bogs dating from the last ice age.
 But its creation in 2006 was not without controversy because there was a widespread rejection of local ethnic communities, the "Huilliches", who claimed ancestral rights over the territory.
 Today, Tantauco is a non-profit nature conservation project, administered by Fundacion Futuro, open to local, national and international community all year round, allowing the park entrance at a low cost and flexibility according to the interests of visitors and time availability.

-Tantauco Natural Park is open all year round, access is possible by sea in the area of Inio at the Southern end of Chiloe and by land through the area covered by Yaldad and Chaiguaco lakes.
-Tantauco Park can be visited for one or several days by staying at the Inio or Chaiguata campsites, kayaking on Lake Chaiguata or the Inio River, hiking along its different trails, sport fishing and whale watching in Caleta Zorra, visiting archeological sites in the Inio area and spotting wildlife throughout the park.
+Tantauco Natural Park is open all year round, access is possible by sea in the area of Inio at the southern end of Chiloé and by land through the area covered by Yaldad and Chaiguaco lakes.
+Tantauco Park can be visited for one or several days by staying at the Inio or Chaiguata campsites, kayaking on Lake Chaiguata or the Inio River, hiking along its different trails, sport fishing and whale watching in Caleta Zorra, visiting archaeological sites in the Inio area and spotting wildlife throughout the park.
 Tantauco Park Official Website

-Tantauco Natural Park is open all year round, access is possible by sea in the area of Inio at the Southern end of Chiloe and by land through the area covered by Yaldad and Chaiguaco lakes.
-Tantauco Park can be visited for one or several days by staying at the Inio or Chaiguata campsites, kayaking on Lake Chaiguata or the Inio River, hiking along its different trails, sport fishing and whale watching in Caleta Zorra, visiting archeological sites in the Inio area and spotting wildlife throughout the park.
+Tantauco Natural Park is open all year round, access is possible by sea in the area of Inio at the southern end of Chiloé and by land through the area covered by Yaldad and Chaiguaco lakes.
+Tantauco Park can be visited for one or several days by staying at the Inio or Chaiguata campsites, kayaking on Lake Chaiguata or the Inio River, hiking along its different trails, sport fishing and whale watching in Caleta Zorra, visiting archaeological sites in the Inio area and spotting wildlife throughout the park.
 Tantauco Park Official Website

 Comments